snap-one/docs-driverworks-fundamentals/source/includes/16_sysman_logging/_9-ADVANCEDLOGGINGCAPABILITIES.md

 OK
 ```

-Next, we’ll add a new destination directory for the director’s log file.
-To do this we need to add a file appender:
+Next, we’ll add a new destination directory for the director’s log file (my-director.log).
+To do this we need to add a file appender.

 ```js
 /# sysman log director add /tmp/my-director.log